UPLAND WATERSHED AND FOREST HEALTH

 understory growth have reduced vegetation vigor and diversity, leaving entire landscapes vulnerable to drought, catastrophic wildfire, or other disturbances such as insects or disease.
 Changes in precipitation infiltration, water storage, and riparian condition have altered the hydrologic regime and water quality, altering habitat conditions and availability for threatened and endangered species such as the Oregon spotted frog, shortnose sucker, Lost River sucker, bull trout, and northern spotted owl.
 Forest restoration to historical conditions will restore and protect conservation values.

-The Chiloquin Community Forest and Fire Project (CCFFP) will restore forest health and resiliency across 184,370 acres of private and federal U.S. Forest Service land by engaging the community and implementing phased treatment of overstocked dry-type forests.
+The Chiloquin Community Forest and Fire Project (CCFFP) will restore forest health and resiliency across 184,370 acres of private and federal U.S. Forest Service (USFS) land by engaging the community and implementing phased treatment of overstocked dry-type forests.
 The area is identified as a high-risk for wildland fire in the Chiloquin Community and Klamath County Wildfire Protection Plans.
 Vegetation and wildfire risk mapping has been completed for all of the private land, and crosswalks have been used to identify treatments for each stand.

 Outreach and education to 2,841 private landowners began with mailings and workshops in 2017, and will continue throughout the project to build a stakeholder base necessary for landscape implementation and long-term maintenance.
 Conservation practices that will be used to restore forest health and wildlife habitat include: brush management, fuel breaks, forest slash treatment, forest stand improvement (thinning), and tree/shrub pruning.
 KWP participated in a 2018 Oregon State University publication documenting this approach to landscape level restoration - Planning and Implementing Cross-boundary, Landscape-scale Restoration and Wildfire Risk Reduction Projects.